 So, which one should you take?
 The GMAT or the GRE?
-I advocate taking the GMAT over the GRE, primarily because the quantitative section on the GMAT is more rigorous than that of the GRE.
+I usually advocate taking the GMAT over the GRE, primarily because the quantitative section on the GMAT is more rigorous than that of the GRE.
 Having strong analytical and quantitative skills is an extremely important quality that all of the top business schools look for in candidates; MBA programs want to gain comfort that you will be able to handle the curriculum.
 However, taking the GRE is the right choice in a couple of scenarios, which are laid out below.

 Are you applying to a dual degree program?

 If you are applying to a dual degree program, then it makes sense to take the GRE since most graduate programs primarily accept just that exam.
 For example, if you are pursuing an MPA or MPP degree in addition to the MBA, taking the GRE will satisfy the requirements for both programs.
 This is true for other dual degree programs as well.
 So, in this case, definitely save yourself some time by studying for just one exam!